S.309 - Earmark Elimination Act of 2015114th Congress (2015-2016)

 Introduced in Senate (01/29/2015)

-(1) IN GENERAL.—It shall not be in order in the Senate to consider a bill or resolution introduced in the Senate or the House of Representatives, amendment, amendment between the Houses, or conference report that includes an earmark.
+Makes it out of order in the Senate to consider a bill or resolution introduced in either chamber or any other measure that includes an earmark.

-(c) Waiver.—A point of order under subsection (a) may be waived only by an affirmative vote of two-thirds of the Senators, duly chosen and sworn.
+Permits waiver of a point of order against an earmark only by an affirmative vote of two-thirds of the Senators.

-(e) Application.—This section shall not apply to any authorization of appropriations to a Federal entity if such authorization is not specifically targeted to a State, locality or congressional district.
+Makes this Act inapplicable to any authorization of appropriations to a federal entity if the authorization is not specifically targeted to a state, locality, or congressional district.